facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 • Retention and retirement benefits

-On top of the above, Singapore Civil Defence Force offers civilian positions such as the Home Affairs Senior Executive (HASE), Extended Management Executive (E-MXS) Officer, Home Team Specialist Scheme and Technical Support Officer scheme — very much like SPF.
+On top of the above, the Singapore Civil Defence Force offers civilian positions such as the Home Affairs Senior Executive (HASE), Extended Management Executive (E-MXS) Officer, Home Team Specialist Scheme and Technical Support Officer scheme — very much like SPF.

 However, it’s unclear what the salary ranges are for civilian officers, but for a gauge, the range should be close to similar roles found in SPF.